 Those questions changed everything for me.
 This perspective helped me to make sense of networks and the world every day.
 As I noticed via an insight shared by Charles Jennings during an ELN (eLearning Network) event:

-Now, I think that access to insights patternists and generalists is the energy and enables us to imagine the possibilities and instigate meaningful movements.
-This awareness that can be combined with relationships in purposeful networks via Twitter, audio or video calls, private remote global communities has helped me get different perspectives, grow and realize that it’s about adding value via social stream and amplifying it.
-I’m grateful for popping up sometimes in gratitudes of respectful people.
+I think that insights patternists and generalists are the energy and enable us to imagine the possibilities and instigate meaningful movements.
+So this awareness that can be combined with relationships in purposeful networks via Twitter, audio or video calls, private remote global communities has helped me get different perspectives, grow and realize that it’s about adding value via social stream and amplifying it.
+So I’m grateful for popping up sometimes in gratitude for respectful people.
 You might call them #ff [Follow Fridays] or mentions.
 I call them gratitudes.

 I also learned that learning continuously via the web on my own and with people isn’t enough.
-I documented what I learned.
-I captured what I learned on my own and with people.
-I needed to make sense of what I learned monthly via Storify.
-The reason why I created my Storify for sharing my learning.
+So I documented what I learned.
+First, I captured what I learned on my own and with people.
+Next, I needed to make sense of what I learned monthly via Storify.
+The reason why I created my Storify is for sharing my learning.

 But on which topics I’m focusing on these days?
 For sure, one of them is on collective learning and learning on our own.
-Before delving into that, hear some insights from some learning partners.
+But, before delving into that, hear some insights from some learning partners.

 Personal Meaning Networks

 “I think what has happened is — we have gone past the ‘information age’ and now entering the ‘age of meaning’ with the internet acting as the powerful ‘pilot wave’ that guides a self organizing system based on the basic human values of Love, Respect and Meaning.